 Previously in his career Thad held jobs first as an administrative law judge, and then as division director, with the Utah Division of Consumer Protection.
 He also worked as an associate general counsel to the Utah Legislature.
 Before law school, Thad taught in secondary schools in Texas and Arkansas.

 At the PSC, Thad has been involved with issues including an overhaul of Utah’s Universal Service Fund and significant updates to Utah’s PURPA requirements.
 He has served as a member of the Committee on Energy Resources and the Environment of the National Association of Regulatory Commissions (NARUC), and currently serves on NARUC’s Committee on Gas.
 Thad also served as an inaugural member of the Body of State Regulators for the Western Energy Imbalance Market.

 |Commissioner David Clark|

 David was appointed to the Public Service Commission of Utah by Governor Gary Herbert on January 1, 2013 and was reappointed to a second six-year term on March 1, 2019.
 At the time of his initial appointment, he had been serving as the Commission’s legal counsel since 2010.
-David serves in a number of national and regional organizations related to public utility regulation, including: the Electricity Committee of the National Association of Regulatory Utility Commissioners (NARUC); the Member Representatives Committee of the North American Electric Reliability Corporation (NERC); the Member Advisory Committee of the Western Electric Coordinating Council (WECC); the Steering Committee of the Northern Tier Transmission Group (NTTG); and the Western Interconnection Regional Advisory Body (WIRAB).

-More recently, David founded a financial services business in the banking sector, serving clients in the western United States.
-He also spent three years in full-time, volunteer church service.
-David’s other community activities have included service on the boards of the San Diego Urban League, the Poway Center for the Performing Arts Foundation, the San Diego Cystic Fibrosis Foundation, and the San Diego Chapter of the J. Reuben Clark Law Society.
+David’s community activities have included service on the boards of the San Diego Urban League, the Poway Center for the Performing Arts Foundation, the San Diego Cystic Fibrosis Foundation, and the San Diego Chapter of the J. Reuben Clark Law Society.
 He also spent three years in full-time, volunteer church service.
 David received his undergraduate and law degrees from Brigham Young University.

 |Commissioner Jordan A. White|